-Students will generally need to write one college essay for the Common Application, three for the Apply Texas Application, and sometimes one or two more for a private college or supplement.
+Students will generally need to write one college essay for the Common Application, two- three for the Apply Texas Application, and sometimes one or two more for a private college or supplement.
 That’s why it is extremely important to begin writing these college essays during the summer before senior year.

 My professional recommendation is to create a college list during Spring of the junior year.
 Using that list, you can research which essays are required.
 Students should write these college essays over the summer, and always, always, get someone to proofread them.
 Here’s my To- Do List for Juniors.